Levitin effect: Scientific studies

 Levitin's original study consisted of 46 volunteer students from Stanford University.
 Upon arrival, the students filled out a background questionnaire and selected two songs from 56 previously chosen CDs.
 Volunteers then attempted to sing a part of their songs.
 The study's results showed that 40% of the participants could sing a correct pitch in at least one of their songs.
 12% hit the right pitch on both trials, and 44% hit the pitch within two semitones.

-The second study was conducted in 2012 and completed in six European Labs.
+The second study was conducted in 2012 and completed in six European labs.
 This study was a competitive replication of Levitin's original study.
 This showed that 25% of participants could sing the correct pitch in at least one of their songs; 4% sang the correct pitches in both songs.
 These studies demonstrate that people can typically remember songs in a way that is similar to how they heard them, even without a reference to the music.
 When compared to Levitin's original study, the replication showed a lower trend in the data, indicating that a smaller percentage of the population was able to recall the relative pitch.

 More data is needed to understand how much of the population can accurately recall the relative pitch of a selected song.

 Possible explanations

 Levitin offers possible explanations for this phenomenon, by describing how even young children have this ability to a certain degree, so this ability to recognize musical patterns could be located in the cerebellum of the brain.
 The cerebellum helps to control balance and coordination, but when listening to music, the cerebellum helps the body interpret rhythm.
-Researchers at Lawrence Parsons and Peter Fox of University of Texas Health Science Center ran brain scans on conductors and saw an increase of blood flow to the cerebellum when they were following along to sheet music and listening to it at the same time.
+Researchers Lawrence Parsons and Peter T. Fox of University of Texas Health Science Center ran brain scans on conductors, and saw an increase of blood flow to the cerebellum when they were following along to sheet music and listening to it at the same time.
 The scans showed that as the rhythm changed, the amount of blood flow in the cerebellum changed as well.

-There are a few theories that try and explain this occurrence.
-One theory states our ancestors needed to synchronize their steps in nature to avoid making more noise than necessary while hunting.
-Another theory suggests that those early humans who were able to distinguish rudimentary rhythms may have been able to hear and interpret different footsteps making them more attuned to the environment around them and have better survival instincts.
-Those who distinguish different sounds in the environment were more likely to survive and pass along their genetics.
-These are just possible theories as to how humans have developed pitch and rhythmic interpretation.
-There is no distinct evidence proving or disproving these theories.
+There are several theories that attempt to explain this occurrence.
+One theory states that early humans needed to synchronize their steps to avoid making more noise than necessary while hunting.
+Another theory suggests that those early humans who were able to distinguish rudimentary rhythms may have been more able to hear and interpret different footsteps, making them more attuned to the environment around them and giving them better survival instincts.